10 Best Tree Stand Locations for Late-Season Deer

 Get in extra early with a climbing stand or lightweight lock-on that you can hang quickly.
 Either go when the prevailing wind is strong enough to override early-morning thermals, or hope that the deer wait until the sun hits the slope and thermals start to rise before they start trickling up from the fields below.
 Another option is to just wait until after dawn to set up.
 There can be a lot of activity in a hot bedding area throughout the morning now, as deer may get up to switch beds or nibble on some browse, and second-rut bucks may well come sniffing around for late-cycling does.

-If a wary late-season buck doesn’t have to poke his nose into an open field or plot before dark, there’s a pretty good chance he won’t.
-An oak tree that rained down so many sweet-tasting acorns through the fall that there’s still plenty to be had might be all he needs to start filling his belly each evening from the safety of the woods.
-The same goes for an apple, persimmon, or honey locust tree that still offers fruit, or a honeysuckle thicket with green leaves still clinging.
+The second place to look a wary late-season buck doesn’t have to poke his nose into an open field or plot before dark, there’s a pretty good chance he won’t.
+An oak tree that rained down so many sweet-tasting acorns through the fall that there’s still plenty to be had is all a buck needs to start filling his belly each evening from the safety of the woods.

 Deer are going to move as little as possible this time of year.
 But they’re still going to move, and when they do, they’re apt to walk through the thickest, meanest places—cattail sloughs and alder mazes, cedars growing so close you can’t walk beneath them, and boot-sucking ditches and swales latticed with briars and wild rose.
 Sounds pretty awful right?
 Well, now is the time to get yourself right in there.
 Find the best sign and then set up close by.
 You won’t have a shot otherwise.
 Odd are you’ll have to do some trimming, but keep it to a minimum—and be ready for a close encounter.

-When you do get out there, you’ll invariably find out that while some deer may be doing what you thought they were, most aren’t.
+When you do get out there, you’ll invariably find out that while some deer may be doing what you thought they were, many aren’t.
 Instead, their tracks will tell you that they are hammering some nondescript browse or seemingly dried up forbs that you would have never even bothered to look at otherwise.
-You’ll also learn that they’re hanging out in some very strange places, like the copse of blue spruces next to the barn or the lone patch of phragmites near the road.
-In any case, there’s a lot to be said this time of year (whether there is snow or not) for skipping a day of hunting, scouting to find the absolute freshest and most revealing sign, and setting up on it immediately.
+Or those fresh prints will reveal one of the oddball places mentioned above.
+So when the snow flies, skip a day of hunting and scout to find the absolute freshest and most revealing sign—wherever that may be—and then set up it immediately.
 Try it, and I’ll bet you won’t have that tag in our pocket for long.